Home » How To Breed Sun Conures?

 The mating process rarely lasts longer than 1-2 minutes.

 The hen will likely be less affectionate toward the male, potentially becoming hostile toward you.
-She may be resistant to handling after mating, lunging when you approach.
+She may resist handling after mating, perhaps lunging when you approach.

 The average clutch size for a sun conure is 2-4 eggs.
-However, the hen won’t lay all of her eggs at once.
-Usually, one egg will be released approximately every 24 hours.
+However, the hen doesn’t lay all of her eggs at once.
+Usually, one egg is released approximately every 24 hours.

-If a sun conure displays behaviors associated with egg laying, but nothing happens, seek veterinary advice, especially if she’s straining, struggling to walk, or displaying signs of pain.
+Seek veterinary advice if a sun conure displays behaviors associated with egg laying, but nothing happens.
+Examples include excessive straining, struggling to walk, or showing pain.

-These behaviors are warning signs of egg-binding (dystocia).
+These behaviors are a warning sign of egg-binding (dystocia).

 Explanations for an egg failing to hatch include:

-- One or both parents carries an undiagnosed illness that was passed to the embryo.
+• One or both parents have an undiagnosed disease that was passed to the embryo.

-- The hen was fed a poor-quality diet, leading to substandard eggs.
+• The hen was fed a poor diet, leading to substandard eggs.

 Incompatibility

 The sun conures must be bonded if they’re to mate.
 If two birds don’t get along, breeding won’t occur.
-Common reasons for incompatibility include the following:
+Reasons for incompatibility include:

-- Ethology discovered that non-breeding pairs fight over territory.
+• Ethology found that non-breeding pairs fight over territory.

 Inappropriate Environment